 IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

-Tesco PLC – Annual report – 26 February 2022
+Tesco PLC – Annual report – 25 February 2023

 Industry: retail

-Note 15 Impairment of non-current assets
+Note 14 Impairment of non-current assets

 Impairment losses and reversals

-The table below summarises the Group’s pre-tax impairment losses and reversals on other non-current assets and investments in joint ventures and associates, with the former aggregated by segment due to the large number of individually immaterial store cash-generating units.
+The table below summarises the Group’s pre-tax impairment losses and reversals on other non-current assets, aggregated by segment due to the large number of individually immaterial store cash-generating units.
 This includes any losses recognised immediately prior to classifying an asset or disposal group as held for sale but excludes all impairments post classification as held for sale.
-There were no impairment losses or reversals in the year (2021: £nil) with respect to investments in joint ventures and associates and no impairments in other non-current assets and investments in joint ventures and associates in Tesco Bank (2021: £nil).
+There were no impairment losses or reversals in the year (2022: £nil) with respect to investments in joint ventures and associates and no impairments in other non-current assets in Tesco Bank (2022: £nil).
+All impairment losses and reversals are classified as adjusting items.

 Net carrying value of non-current assets

-The net carrying values of other non-current assets and recoverable amounts of impaired other non-current assets for which an impairment loss has been recognised or reversed have been aggregated by segment due to the large number of individually immaterial store cash-generating units.
+The net carrying values of other non-current assets and the recoverable amounts of impaired other non-current assets for which an impairment loss has been recognised or reversed have been aggregated by segment due to the large number of individually immaterial store cash-generating units.
 The amounts below exclude assets or disposal groups classified as held for sale.

 Impairment methodology